CodeForUsers/Interface-ClamAV/README.md

 - First public release.

 ### License
 - This work © 2024 by BlueFox is licensed under CC BY-NC 4.0

+Sorry in advance for possible mistakes, this is my first project here. :smile: